vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 In this implementation, all inputs that do not match the format for the `StopCommand` are treated as inputs to the `AnswerCommand`.

 Below is the corresponding sequence diagram for the 'AnswerCommand'.
-The sequence diagram for the `StopCommand` is trivial as seen in Figure 16.

 <span style="display:block;align:center">![PlayCommandSequenceDiagram](images/PlayCommandSequenceDiagram.png)</span>
 <div align="center"><sup style="font-size:100%"><i>Figure 16.
 Answer Command Sequence Diagram</i></sup></div><br>